-With a growing middle class, more and more New Zealand companies are turning to China for opportunties to sell New Zealand made products and services.
-The traditional reason for doing business with China, namely for cheap manufacturing, is no longer the only reason why Kiwis are traveling to China to do deals.
+With a growing middle class, more and more New Zealand companies are turning to China for opportunities to sell New Zealand made products and services.
+The traditional reason for doing business with China, namely for cheap manufacturing, is no longer the only reason why Kiwis are travelling to China to do deals.

 As well as the usual cultural considerations when doing business in China, intellectual property (IP) considerations must be front of mind.
 All too often I see IP being given away as a loss leader just to win the first distribution agreement.
 A company's IP assets often have value well beyond the first shipment so it is vital to understand the value of your IP before doing business with anyone.
 This is particularly so with China which is a veritable dry sponge for IP, and now very thirsty for it.